 1.0.
 Introduction

-Fermented dairy products have been preserved and used by humans, since pre-historic times.
+Fermented dairy products have been preserved and used by humanssince prehistoric times.
 They are made and acknowledged all over the world.
 Cutting across cultures, fermented dairy products in West Africa are mostly yoghurt-like in nature.
-The numbers of these products are quite many and depending on country and even local region, various names may be given to the products that are basically similar but are produced with slight variations.
+The number of these products is quite large, and depending on the country and even local region, various names may be given to the products that are basically similar but are produced with slight variations.
 Therefore, their mode of processing varies from one region to the other.
-However, the raw material mostly, un-pasteurized and unskimmed milk (Eka and Ohaba, 1997) remains the same whatever the region of production.
+However, the raw material, mostly unpasteurized and unskimmed milk (Eka and Ohaba, 1997), remains the same whatever the region of production.
 The microbiota in the products varies from one region to the other.
 These products have been found to confer health benefits to consumers.
-However, research has also shown that, they are associated with pathogenic bacteria.
-For example: Staphylococcus aureus, Eschericia coli, Bacillus cereus and Pseudomonas aeruginosa (Atanda and Ikenebomeh, 1988).
+However, research has also shown that they are associated with pathogenic bacteria.
+For example: Staphylococcus aureus, Escherichia coli, Bacillus cereus, and Pseudomonas aeruginosa (Atanda and Ikenebomeh, 1988).

-Processing of fermented foods was done on a small scale, at household level, without knowing that microorganisms play a vital role.
-However, the industrial revolution gave birth to huge populations in towns and cities.
-To march the food demand of these teaming populations and to the new shifts in food patterns, food processing has to be up scaled and so commercialization of food processing was introduced (Caplice & Fitzgerald, 1999).
+Processing of fermented foods was done on a small scale, at the household level, without knowing that microorganisms play a vital role.
+However, the IndustrialIndustrial Revolution gave birth to huge populations in towns and cities.
+To meet the food demand of these teaming populations and to the new shifts in food patterns, food processing has to be up scaled, and so commercialization of food processing was introduced.
+(Caplice & Fitzgerald, 1999).
 Fermented milk products are usually subjected to the action of LAB, yeast, and fungi.
-During the process, lactose is metabolized to lactic acid, amino acids and alcohols (Moore, 2004).
+During the process, lactose is metabolized to lactic acid, amino acids, and alcohols (Moore, 2004).

-LAB produces several compounds including; organic acids, diacetyl, hydrogen peroxide and bacteriocins during fermentation (Talarico and Dobrogosz, 1989; Lingren and Desmazeaud, 1990; Anderssen et al., 2000 and (Oyetayo et al., 2003)).
+LAB produces several compounds, including organic acids, diacetyl, hydrogen peroxide, and bacteriocins, during fermentation (Talarico and Dobrogosz, 1989; Lingren and Desmazeaud, 1990; Anderssen et al., 2000.
+(Oyetayo et al., 2003)).
 Preserving food in West Africa is a challenge that seems to threaten food security.
-However, the inhibitory effects of LAB involved in fermentation makes it a cheap and affordable means of extending the shelf-life of food (Gibbs, 1987).
+However, the inhibitory effects of LAB involved in fermentation make it a cheap and affordable means of extending the shelf-life of food (Gibbs, 1987).

-This paper therefore seeks to provide an overview on the current state of different aspects of research on microorganisms in West African dairy products in the light of their positive impact on the products and human health.
+This paper, therefore, seeks to provide an overview of the current state of different aspects of research on microorganisms in West African dairy products in the light of their positive impact on the products and human health.

 2.0 ‘Nunu’

-‘Nunu’ is a spontaneously fermented milk product yoghurt-like in nature, produced by the Fulanis in Ghana.
-It is processed by fermenting fresh un-pasteurized cow milk for 24h to 48h.
+‘Nunu’ is a spontaneously fermented milk product, yoghurt-like in nature, produced by the Fulanis in Ghana.
+It is processed by fermenting fresh unpasteurized cow milk for 24h to 48h.
 Figure 1 illustrates the production process of nunu in northern Ghana.
 The work of the authors revealed that the microbiota of Nunu from zero to 48h of fermentation ranged from 4.00 and 9.00 log10 cfu/ml for Lactic acid bacteria (LAB) and 1.00 and 7.00 log10 cfu/ml for yeast.
 The pH value reported was 6.6 at 0h and 3.5 at 48h of fermentation.
-The dominant LAB species were: Lactobacillus (53.52%), Leuconostoc(15.49%), Lactococcus (9.86%), Enterococcus (15.49%) and Streptococcus (2.82%).
-Yeast species included: Saccharomyces cerevisiae (35.42%), Saccharomyces pastorianus (4.17%), Candida kefyr(33.33%),Yarrowialipolytica(4.17%),Candidastellata(14.58%), Kluyveromyces maxianus (4.17%), Zygosaccharomyces bisporus (2.08%), and Zygosaccharomyces rouxii (2.08%).
-A total of 40 Enterobacteriaceae were isolated and identified as: Enterobacter (47.5%), Klebsiella (17.5%), Escherichia coli (20%), Proteus vulgaris (12.5%) and Shigella (2.5%) (Akabanda et al., 2010).
+The dominant LAB species were: Lactobacillus (53.52%), Leuconostoc(15.49%), Lactococcus (9.86%), Enterococcus (15.49%), and Streptococcus (2.82%).
+Yeast species included: Saccharomyces cerevisiae (35.42%), Saccharomyces pastorianus (4.17%), Candida kefyr(33.33%), Yarrowia lipolytica (4.17%), Candida stellata (14.58%), Kluyveromyces maxianus (4.17%), Zygosaccharomyces bisporus (2.08%), and Zygosaccharomyces rouxii (2.08%).
+A total of 40 Enterobacteriaceae were isolated and identified as: Enterobacter (47.5%), Klebsiella (17.5%), Escherichia coli (20%), Proteus vulgaris (12.5%), and Shigella (2.5%) (Akabanda et al., 2010).